-As most Latin American countries, Chile adopted a social security system in the 1920s.
-The original system was not, as it has been often argued, a pure pay-as-you-go one.
+As was the case with most Latin American countries, Chile adopted a social security system in the 1920s.
+The original system was not, as it has often been argued, a pure pay-as-you-go one.
 During its early years, when contributions made by active workers exceeded pension payments, it was based on the collective capitalization of funds.
-As the system became more mature, it was expected that increasing obligations would be met both by drawing on these funds, and by increasing active worker's contributions.
-Accumulated funds, however, were poorly managed and benefits -- especially for the better to do -- escalated quickly.
+As the system became more mature, it was expected that increasing obligations would be met both by drawing on these funds and by increasing active workers' contributions.
+Accumulated funds, however, were poorly managed, and benefits-especially for the more well-to-do-escalated quickly.
 As a result, the system ran into serious financial difficulties and, increasingly, relied on the government to meet its obligations.
 For all practical purposes, and in spite of the original intentions of its founders, by the 1970s the system had become an insolvent pay-as-you-go regime.